AETHER-ENGINEERS/LAGOS-Land-Administration-Guide-and-Operations-Solution/README.md

 ## **LAGOS: Land Administration Guide and Operations Solutions**
 ### **A Discord AI Bot for Landowners, Traders & Policy Thinkers**
 LAGOS is an **AI-powered Discord bot** designed to help **landowners, traders, and financial strategists** in Abuja and beyond navigate **land ownership, debt resolution, commodity-backed crypto trade, and economic survival** during crises.
-Powered by **Jules (Google AI), OpenRouter, and Shapes, Inc**, LAGOS provides **conversational guidance, structured financial models, and practical legal solutions** for land-related challenges.
+Powered by **Gemini, OpenRouter, and Shapes, Inc**, LAGOS provides **conversational guidance, structured financial models, and practical legal solutions** for land-related challenges.

 ---